 Another suggestion: if the place you’re going to be practicing outdoor yoga has a nice field with thick grass, you can ditch the mat and be more one with nature by just feeling the earth under your feet.
-You can also use a beach towel or yoga blanket instead.
+Use a beach towel or yoga blanket instead if you wish.

 4) Dress Properly

 Since you’ll be practicing yoga outdoors, wearing loose and comfortable might be best.
 You’ll be under the sun, meaning light, breathable fabrics that don’t restrict any movement as well as keep you dry.
 A lot of brands have some great looking dry-fit clothing.
 Pack a headband or hair-tie to keep your hair in place in case it’s too windy outdoors.
 Bring a towel to wipe down your yoga mat, as well as to keep yourself dry from sweat.
 Just because you’ll be practicing outdoors doesn’t mean you can’t look good doing it.